smaremanda/add-in-docs/reference/shared/asyncresult/value-property.md

 Returns the value of the request at the time the asynchronous call was made.

  >**Note**  What the  **value** property returns for a particular "Async" method varies depending on the purpose and context of that method.
 To determine what is returned by the **value** property for an "Async" method, refer to the "Callback value" section of the method's topic.
-For a complete listing of the "Async" methods, see the Remarks section of the[AsyncResult](../reference/shared/asyncresult-object.md) object topic.
+For a complete listing of the "Async" methods, see the Remarks section of the [AsyncResult](../reference/shared/asyncresult-object.md) object topic.

 ## Remarks

-You access the  **AsyncResult** object in the function passed as the argument to the _callback_ parameter of an "Async" method, such as the[getSelectedDataAsync](../reference/shared/document/getselecteddataasync-method.md) and[setSelectedDataAsync](../reference/shared/document/setselecteddataasync-method.md) methods of the **Document** object.
+You access the  **AsyncResult** object in the function passed as the argument to the _callback_ parameter of an "Async" method, such as the [getSelectedDataAsync](../reference/shared/document/getselecteddataasync-method.md) and [setSelectedDataAsync](../reference/shared/document/setselecteddataasync-method.md) methods of the **Document** object.

 ## Example